Sumac Baked Sweet Potatoes with Mint Yogurt Dip

 For the potatoes I’m using orange and white sweet potatoes for a colorful presentation.
 Most people call the orange potatoes sweet potatoes but they are in fact yams.
 The white potatoes I used are sweet potatoes, but they’re both sweet and both potatoes, so I am now calling them both sweet potatoes (no need to split hairs here).

 Lets talk about the cornstarch used on the potatoes, it’s not just a thickener for sauces.
 Cornstarch is added to fried chicken batter to make it really crispy and the same is applied here.
-Sweet potatoes need a little help getting crispy in the oven and coating the potatoes in cornstarch helps achieve the best crispiness we can get.
+Sweet potatoes need a little help getting crispy in the oven.
+Coating the potatoes in cornstarch helps achieve the best crispiness we can get.
 It wont make them as crispy as regular potatoes.

-If you’re wondering where to find this amazing sumac spice, I haven’t started seeing sumac in my regular grocery store, but it is available at Whole Foods and Amazon.
+If you’re wondering where to find this amazing sumac spice.
+I haven’t seen sumac in my regular grocery store, but it is available at Whole Foods and Amazon.

 Sumac Baked Sweet Potatoes with Mint Yogurt Dip